 Try this instead: imagine you’re describing the events to a friend in a cafe or pub.
 What do you start with?
 Do you begin by telling your friend how you planned your trip, or do you leap straight in with the edited highlights?
 Good journalism is just one person speaking to another by a different medium.

-Articles in Cycle are written by a variety of people: cycling journalists; specialists in a particular field (such as health, for example); CTC staff members; and CTC members like you.
+Articles in Cycle are written by a variety of people: cycling journalists; specialists in a particular field (such as health, for example); Cycling UK staff members; and Cycling UK members like you.

 If you’re knowledgeable about a particular subject, you can write about that.
-Otherwise, the most obvious avenue is to submit a tour report.
-Most tour reports from members are rejected.
+Otherwise, the most obvious avenue is to submit a Great Rides.
+However, most Great Rides from members are rejected.
 That’s not because we don’t want you to write, but because competition is fierce and because picture quality is often not good enough.
 If you write well, you take decent pictures, and you’re persistent enough, you will get published – and even be paid for doing so.

 Touring articles in Cycle are usually around 1200-2400 words long and we will need good quality pictures as well.
 If you’ve had work published elsewhere, it’s enough to send samples of your published work along with a short précis of the article you propose to write.
 The editor will decide whether or not to commission you to write your article on that basis.